ITISFoundation/mmux_vite/src/osparc-api-ts-client/SolversApi.md

 # **getSolver**
 > Solver getSolver()

-Gets latest release of a solver
+Gets latest release of a solver  Added in *version 0.7.1*: `version_display` field in the response

 ### Example